-If you suspect a tick, it’s important you do not give anything to your pet by mouth including food or water.
+If you suspect or find a paralysis tick on your dog, it’s important you do not give anything to your pet by mouth including food or water.
 Contact your local Greencross Vets immediately and describe the symptoms your pet is exhibiting.
-Your healthcare team will recommend a checkup – better safe than sorry!
+Your healthcare team will highly recommend that your pet is seen immediately!
 Keep your pet cool and as calm as possible especially on the trip to the vet surgery.

-The more time the toxin is given to affect a pet, the lower the chances of survival become – survival is more likely the earlier treatment begins.
+The more time the toxin is given to affect your dog, the more involved the treatment and hospital stay, hence survival is more likely the earlier treatment begins.

 What are signs that my dog has a paralysis tick?

 Paralysis tick symptoms in dogs

 It’s important to know the signs of a paralysis tick attaching to your pet, and what to expect if it happens.
 Ticks can attach to your pet as they walk past or through grasses or bushes.
 The signs of tick paralysis can vary, though common signs include:

 - A change to the sound of the dog’s bark

 - Retching or coughing, or an exaggerated swallowing action that may sound like the dog is trying to clear its throat